TDPrabhu/Capstone-Project/README.md

 I have used the data set provided by the Udacity, of that i chose 2 different data set (i94\_jan16\_sub.sas7bdat , usa-cities-demography.csv ) .

    1)i94\_jan16\_sub.sas7bdat has more than 2.8 million records .
-   2)usa-cities-demography.csv has nearly 3 thousand reocrds .
+   2)usa-cities-demography.csv has nearly 3 thousand records .

 **Explore and Assess the Data :**

- After analyzing  the data from 'i94\_jan16\_sub.sas7bdat' file and loading the complete data set using pandas, below are my assumptions of the required data columns,
+Based on analyzing the data from 'i94_jan16_sub.sas7bdat' below are some of the assumptions for the required data columns:

 Example :- da.cicid.isnull().sum().sum() to check for the null values

            da.cicid.dtype  to check for the data type .

-- CICID is a unique number for the immigrants . (no null values found ).
+- CICID is a unique number for the immigrants.
+(No null values found).
-- I94res is country from where he has travlled . (no null values found ).
+- I94res is country from where one has travelled.
+(No null values found).
-- i94addr is where the immigrants resides in USA .  (null values found).
+- I94addr is where the immigrants resides in USA .
+(Found null values)..
-- arrdate is date of arrrival .  (need to convert into timestamp )
+- arrdate is date of arrrival .
+(Convert it to timestamp format).
-- visatype is which type of visa he owns . (no null values found).
+- visatype is the type of visa which one owns .
+(No null values found).

-I have created two defaultdict for the listed column(I94res, I94addr) and loaded them into the data frame (country ,usa\_states) respectively .
-This will help to eliminate the null values and other bad data which are not listed in the dictionary.
-In future if we need to validate for the new state or country we can add the values in the dictionary and process the data .
+I have created two defaultdict for the columns (I94res and I94addr, loaded them into a data frame (country ,usa_states) respectively .
+This will help us to eliminate any null values or bad data which are not listed in the dictionary.
+In future, if we need to validate for the new state or country we can add the values in the dictionary and process the data.

 Converted the arrdate to timestamp .

 /\* df[&#39;converted\_date&#39;] =  pd.to\_timedelta(df.arrdate, unit=&quot;d&quot;) + pd.Timestamp(1960, 1, 1) \*/ .

-The tools utilized on this project are the same as we have been learning during this Nanodegree.
+The tools utilized on this project are the same as we have been learning during the course of the Nanodegree.
 -  Python
     - --Pyarrow
     - --Pandas